-- While you can freeze this recipe (bell pepper freezes wonderfully!), I would suggest not freezing this recipe since the skin on the chicken thighs won’t be as crispy once you thaw and reheat the meal.
+- To Freeze: While you can freeze this recipe (red pepper freezes wonderfully!), I would suggest not freezing this recipe since the skin on the chicken thighs won’t be as crispy once you thaw and reheat the meal.

 - Want to swap the bone-on chicken thighs for boneless skinless thighs?
 You can simply sear the chicken thighs, 5-6 minutes per side and skip the baking part.

-- Want to swap in chicken breasts?
+- Want to swap in boneless skinless chicken breasts?
 Follow the instructions and use an instant-read thermometer to check for doneness instead of baking for 15 to 20 minutes.

-- If you don’t have red onions, you can use a sweet onion instead.
+- If you don’t have red onions, you can use a sweet yellow onion instead.

-- If you don’t have an oven-safe skillet like cast iron, try making my Easy Baked Chicken Thighs and sauteeing the red onion and bell peppers separately on the stovetop.
+- If you don’t have an oven-safe skillet like cast iron, try making my Easy Baked Chicken Thighs (Web Story) and sauteeing the red onion and bell peppers separately on the stovetop.